dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 The `keymap.c` needs to be placed to the `qmk_firmware/keyboards/ergodash/rev1/keymaps/dosssman/` directory.

-**4.** From the `qmk_firmware` root directory, run command corresponding to the side of the board that is currently connected:
+**4.** From the `qmk_firmware` root directory, run the command corresponding to the side of the board that is currently connected:

 ```bash
 make ergodash/rev1:dosssman:dfu-split-left # For the left side